ietf-wg-idr/RFC4271bis/rfc4271bis.md

 - restarts the KeepaliveTimer, and

-- remains in the OpenConfirmed state.
+- remains in the OpenConfirm state.

 In the event of a TcpConnection_Valid event (Event 14), or the success of a TCP connection (Event 16 or Event 17) while in